 - Civil Partner **

 - Foster parent

 - You may want to introduce this section.
 A possible introduction is: “There are a lot of changes taking place in the make-up of households/families and this section is to help find out what these changes are.
 I’d like you to tell me the relationship of each member of the household to every other member.”

 - The list is detailed, but interviewers should not probe for relationships that are not volunteered or queried by respondents.
 The full relationships grid, showing relationship of each household member to all the others, will enable the computation of units within the household, such as family units and benefit units.
 Coding of such units directly by interviewers is error prone and it is difficult to correct errors later in the office

-* Includes same-sex couples who are not in a registered civil partnership.
+* Includes same-sex couples who are not married or in a registered civil partnership.
 Treat relatives of cohabiting couples in the same way as relatives of spouses.

 - The section must be asked for all households consisting of more than one person.
 Please ask in every case.
 You should not make assumptions about any relationship.

 - Treat relatives of cohabiting members of the household (both opposite and same sex) as though the cohabiting couple were married, that is, the mother of a partner is coded as mother-in-law.
 Other relatives include cousins, nieces, nephews, aunts and uncles.

 - You should probe on this question, but be sensitive.
 It may be that someone described as a ‘son’ or ‘brother’ earlier is actually a stepson or half-brother.
 Where possible, we want to know the true relationship.
 If you have doubts about any relationship, record as much information as possible to allow changes to coding later if appropriate.

 - Half brothers/sisters should be coded with step-brothers/sisters.